 Being able to notify the citizens in Oakland County that hazardous weather is imminent is the major component of Oakland County's Early Weather Warning Program.
 This is done through the Outdoor Warning Siren System which is comprised of 274 sirens and the Tone Alert Receiver System which is an indoor warning system that provides detailed, updated and all-clear hazardous weather information to schools, hospitals, businesses, citizens, media, police, fire, etc.

 Per statistics from the National Weather Service, we Americans live in the most severe weather-prone country on Earth.
-Each year, Americans cope with an average of 10,000 thunderstorms, 2,500 floods, 1,000 tornados and an average of 6 deadly hurricanes.
-Some 90% of all presidentially declared disasters are weather related, leading to around 500 deaths per year and nearly $14 billion in damage.
+Each year, Americans cope with an average of 10,000 thunderstorms, 2,500 floods, 1,000 tornadoes and an average of 10 deadly hurricanes.
+Over 90% of all presidentially declared disasters are weather related, leading to around 500 deaths and over $23 billion in damage per year.

 Oakland County was the 4th county in Michigan and is the 5th largest community in the United States to obtain the StormReady designation.